autocrossblog/autocrossblog_astro/src/content/post/2024/2024-08-13-2024-Grissom-National-Tour.md

 ---
 title: "2024 Grissom National Tour"
-excerpt: "Event review from the 2024 Tire Rack SCCA Grissom Solo National Tour"
+excerpt: "Event review from the 2024 Tire Rack SCCA Grissom Solo National Tour, check out some of the photos and videos from the event!"
 author: chris
 publishDate: 2024-08-13T20:00:15+00:00
 updateDate: 2024-11-18T08:39:29-06:00